Build a Decision Tree in Minutes using Weka (No Coding Required!)

 – Moliere

-So how do non-programmers gain coding experience?
+So, how do non-programmers gain coding experience?
 It’s not a cakewalk!

-Here’s the good news – there are plenty of tools out there that let us perform machine learning tasks without having to code.
+Here’s the good news – plenty of tools out there let us perform machine learning tasks without having to code.
 You can easily build algorithms like decision trees from scratch in a beautiful graphical interface.
 Isn’t that the dream?
 These tools, such as Weka, help us primarily deal with two things:

 • This is ideal for showing the client/your leadership team what you’re working with

-This article will show you how to solve classification and regression problems using Decision Trees in Weka without any prior programming knowledge!
+This article will show you how to solve classification and regression problems using Decision Trees in Weka without prior programming knowledge!

 But if you are passionate about getting your hands dirty with programming and machine learning, I suggest going through the following wonderfully curated courses: